-- 12.8 All homemaker services performed by a homemaker shall be in accordance with the provisions of Chapter 23-17 of the General Laws of Rhode Island, as amended, and the rules and regulations herein. - 12.9 Homemaker services shall be rendered in accordance with a plan of care and shall be supervised by a professional (registered) nurse, licensed in this state, or by an individual with a bachelor's degree in social work, home economics, gerontology or other related field of study, and who shall be responsible for no less than the following: - (a) conducting the initial in-home assessment and assessments no less than every three (3) months thereafter or more frequently as the condition of the patient/client may require; - (b) monitoring the performance of the homemakers and maintaining appropriate clinical records; - (c) coordinating management of services (inter and intra-agency); - (d) assigning only delegable duties in accordance with section 12.11 herein; - (e) maintaining a record for each patient/client with appropriate documentation of services rendered which is signed by the homemaker rendering services; - (f) such other functions and activities as may be deemed necessary and appropriate.
+- 12.8 All homemaker services performed by a homemaker shall be in accordance with the provisions of RIGL Chapter 23-17 [Reference 1], and these Regulations. - 12.9 Homemaker services shall be rendered in accordance with a plan of care and shall be supervised by a professional (registered) nurse, licensed in Rhode Island, or by an individual with a bachelor's degree in social work, home economics, gerontology or other related field of study, and who shall be responsible for no less than the following: - (a) Conducting the initial in-home assessment and assessments no less than every three (3) months thereafter or more frequently as the condition of the patient/client may require; - (b) Monitoring the performance of the homemakers and maintaining appropriate clinical records; - (c) Coordinating management of services (inter and intra-agency); - (d) Assigning only delegable duties in accordance with §12.11 of these Regulations; - (e) Maintaining a record for each patient/client with appropriate documentation of services rendered which is signed by the homemaker rendering services; - (f) Such other functions and activities as may be deemed necessary and appropriate.